Online selective conformal inference: adaptive scores, convergence rates and optimality: Preliminaries

-\method\: is an extension of ACI \citep{gibbs2021adaptive} that presents several innovations.
-First, it follows the approach of \cite{angelopoulos2024online}, by using a step sequence $(\gamma_j)_{j \geq 1}$ that tends to zero.
-As proved therein in case of no selective inference, this entails an interesting convergence behavior of $\qt_t^{\OSCI}$ (in the iid case), which limits the oscillations of the original ACI threshold sequence (that used a constant $(\gamma_j)_j$ sequence), in particular reducing drastically the occurrences of the threshold below $0$ and above $B$ (as we discuss below).
-Second, \method\: allows for incorporating a selection rule by updating the threshold only at the selected time.
+\method\ is an extension of ACI \citep{gibbs2021adaptive} that presents several innovations.
+First, it follows the approach of \cite{angelopoulos2024online}, by using a step size sequence $(\gamma_j)_{j \geq 1}$ that tends to zero.
+As proved therein in case of no selective inference, this entails an interesting convergence behavior of $\qt_t^{\OSCI}$ (in the iid case), which limits the oscillations of the original ACI threshold sequence (that used a constant $(\gamma_j)_j$ sequence), in particular reducing drastically the occurrences of the threshold below $0$ and above $B$.
+Second, \method\ allows for incorporating a selection rule by updating the threshold only at the selected time.
 Doing so, it inherits the classical FCP control of \cite{angelopoulos2024online} in restriction to the selection, as we formally prove in \S~\ref{sec:FDPbound}.
-Third, its formulation is flexible enough to accommodate several settings, as those of our application cases (in particular the online conformal testing one).
-Hence, the same core recursion \eqref{equACIquantile} can be adapted into several variants, see Algorithms~~\ref{alg:onlineBH}, \ref{alg:BinaryClassification} and~\ref{alg:PredictLB}.
-In addition, results for each of these variants can be obtained by establishing general properties of \method\:(results in \S~\ref{sec:mainresults} provide corollaries in \S~\ref{sec:baoselect} and \S~\ref{sec:leadingcases}).
+Third, the proposed formulation possesses sufficient flexibility to encompass a range of settings, including the three applications in \S~\ref{subsec:prelim:setting}.
+Accordingly, the same core recursion \eqref{equACIquantile} can be adapted into several variants, see Algorithms~\ref{alg:onlineBH}, \ref{alg:BinaryClassification}, \ref{alg:PredictXoriented} and~\ref{alg:PredictLB}.
+In addition, the theoretical results established for \method\ provide a unified basis for deriving the specific results associated with each variant, with the main results in \S~\ref{sec:mainresults} yielding corollaries in \S~\ref{sec:baoselect} and \S~\ref{sec:leadingcases}.